 The Kings County, New York Task Force hired a consultant to analyze data collected in all 2009 DWI cases in Brooklyn.
 However, his research did not reveal a statistically significant racial disparity in sentencing once all factors were taken into account.
 The task force immediately refocused its efforts on youth in the criminal justice system, recognizing this as a pressing issue for the courts and community.
 As people of color are unfortunately over-represented in the New York City criminal justice system.
 In 2012, almost 85% of the 90,000 people arrested in Brooklyn were African-American or Hispanic, and 15% (13,500) were youth under the age of 20 (CJA Annual Report).
 The one year re-arrest rate for these youth is 41%.
 The Task Force recognized that a reform to any part of the system would have a positive racial impact.
-The Task Force has developed a pilot project targeting 16 and 17 year-old youth arrested on relatively minor misdemeanor charges and arraigned in adult criminal court, a disproportionately large percentage of whom are youth of color.
+The Task Force developed a pilot project targeting 16 and 17 year-old youth arrested on relatively minor misdemeanor charges and arraigned in adult criminal court, a disproportionately large percentage of whom are youth of color.
 The project offered eligible youth adolescent-appropriate services and in exchange for their participation, the court dismissed their cases upon program completion.
 Defendants’ compliance was monitored by the Department of Probation.
 The initiative was modeled on the current practice of Adjustment in Family Court for juvenile offenders.
 The goal of the project was to have a constructive impact on the youth’s view of his or her future at a critical juncture in their life.
 The project’s experience will inform a broader state-wide effort aimed at rethinking the way our criminal justice system treats 16 and 17 year-olds.
 For more information, please click here.